 When you have a blog, often you will get a message from your blog that you have a pingback.
 A pingback means that someone has published your content on their site with a link back to your blog.
 It is VERY nice and you should ALWAYS approve it unless the site publishing it is a “bad neighborhood” like porn, pharmaceuticals or gambling sites.

 So what does that mean for small business internet marketing?

 Is this post going to explain EVERYTHING about RSS feeds and how they help your small business internet marketing efforts, no. Is it going to tell you about everything that you need to do to get your feeds recognized so that complete strangers publish your content on their sites, no. As small business marketers, what I hope it does is open your eyes to why having a blog, Facebook or YouTube channel might be so important.
 As you publish content on these media which have an RSS feed, you never know who is going to pick it up and use it for SEO or to “plump” up THEIR content!

 If you would like to find out how we help our clients use RSS feeds and other fun marketing items to grow their business, check out our Small Business Marketing Services!

 Thanks to Richard Turcott for featuring my post in his RSS blog!

 - INTERNET MARKETING rss

-- rss feeds for marketing
+- best rss feeds for business marketing

-- small business rss feeds
+- marketing rss feeds